iluwatar/java-design-patterns/event-queue/README.md

 ## Intent of Event Queue Design Pattern

 The Event Queue pattern is designed to manage tasks in an asynchronous manner, allowing applications to handle operations without blocking user interactions or other processes.
+This improves scalability and system performance.

 ## Detailed Explanation of Event Queue Pattern with Real-World Examples